-6.0 SPECIAL SITUATIONS 8 6.1 What about infants at high risk of hepatitis B or those less likely to respond to hepatitis vaccine?
-6.2 What if a child has already started their primary immunization series with Pediacel® an Hepatitis B vaccine?
-6.3 What if a parent tells the health care provider that their family is moving to another province or another country before completion of the primary vaccine series? hepatitis B vaccine?
-6.6 What if a child presents on or after 12 months of age and has not received any vaccine yet? es 6.7 What if a child receives INFANRIX hexa [TM] for dose 1 and dose 2 at appropriate ages be then has immunization delayed until after 2 years of age? out 10 6.9 I forgot to reconstitute the Hib component of the vaccine and gave only the PediarixTM is the syringe.
-How do I immunize the infant against Hib? in 10 7.0 ADVERSE EVENTS ASSOCIATED WITH INFANRIX hexaTM VACCINE 11 7.1 How do the rates of adverse events compare between Pediacel® and INFANRIX hexa 7.2 Will there be a change in our pre or post immunization care recommendations?7.3 What will the temporal criteria be for adverse events following INFANRIX hexaTM 12 immunization?
-12 8.0 REFERENCES 13
+6.0 SPECIAL SITUATIONS 8 6.1 What about infants at high risk of hepatitis B or those less likely to respond vaccine? - 6.2 What if a child has already started their primary immunization series with F Hepatitis B vaccine?
+6.3 What if a parent tells the health care provider that their family is moving to province or another country before completion of the primary vaccine series?
+6.4 What about those infants born at less than 2000gm AND who receive a bir rth dose of hepatitis B vaccine?
+6.5What if a parent refuses hepatitis B vaccine?
+6.6 What if a child presents on or after 12 months of age and has not received yet?
+10 6.7 What if a child receives INFANRIX hexaTM for dose 1 and dose 2 at appropriate then has immunization delayed until after 2 years of age?
+6.8 Is there any concern with giving more than the recommended number of d vaccine when administering INFANRIX hexaTM to a child who is delayed in sta loses of Hib arting immunization?
+6.9 I forgot to reconstitute the Hib component of the vaccine and gave only the the syringe.
+How do I immunize the infant against Hib?
+6.10 What if Pediacel® and separate hepatitis B vaccines are administered in INFANRIX hexaTM vaccine?
+11 7.0 ADVERSE EVENTS ASSOCIATED WITH INFANRIX hexaTM VACCINE 11 7.1 How do the rates of adverse events compare between Pediacel® and INF.
+7.2 Will there be a change in our pre or post immunization care recommendation 7.3 What will the temporal criteria be for adverse events following INFANRIX h immunization?
+8.0 REFERENCES 13